uf-chenlab/UF3-MoS2/README.md

 # UF3-MoS₂ Machine-Learned Interatomic Potential

-This repository provides a **UF3 machine-learned interatomic potential (MLIP) for MoS₂** developed to enable non-equilibrium molecular-dynamics simulations of epitaxial growth.
+This repository provides a **UF3 machine-learned interatomic potential (MLIP) for MoS₂** developed to enable molecular-dynamics simulations of epitaxial growth.
 The potential is designed for use with **LAMMPS** via the **UF3 pair style**:
 https://docs.lammps.org/pair_uf3.html